 - Don’t Stop Evolving

-Your profits are the ultimate metric that marks your success.
-There is usually a direct correlation between the number of products and services you sell and the digits in the amount of your revenue.
-Thus, a whole plethora of people from scientists and analysts to gurus and influencers are always ready to offer you some words of wisdom on how to increase sales.
+Your profit is the highest measure of your success.
+There is usually a direct correlation between the number of products or services you sell and your revenue.
+And for you to increase sales, there is a whole host of people, from scientists and analysts to gurus and influencers, who are always ready to offer you a little wisdom.

-Yet, you might often find yourself frustrated after another exhausting marketing course or expensive audit because the results in reality do not match your expectations.
-It does not mean that these efforts are inherently in vain, it just signals that you need to look at the problem from a different angle, there might be points that you keep missing.
+Yet, you might often find yourself frustrated after another exhausting marketing course or costly audit because the results do not meet your expectations.
+It does not mean that these efforts are inherently in vain; it just signals that you need to look at the problem from a different angle, and perhaps there are points that keep constantly missing.
 Hence, here is the list of “out of the box” methods to enhance your performance.

 1. Find Your Niche

-If you truly want to become a beacon in the endless sea of stores, you have to learn what makes you shine.
-This is not rocket science, this is the basic logic behind your enterprise.
-If you do not have a clue about the essence of your product and the incentives that should stimulate people to buy it, how can you expect this from customers?
+If you truly want to become a beacon in the endless sea of shopping, you need to find out what makes you shine.
+It is not rocket science, but a basic logic behind your enterprise.
+If you do not have a clue about the essence of your product and the incentives that should stimulate people to buy it, how can you expect customers to have some?

-Essentially, you need to determine what demand you intend to satisfy with your supply:
+Essentially, it would be better if you determined what demand you intend to satisfy with your supply:

 - What products or services do you specialize in?
 Hotels, cars, cosmetics, clothes, etc.

 - Which traits and capabilities make you stand out among your competitors?
-Exceptional quality, speed delivery, personalized approach, easy shopping experience, or affordable solutions, everything can become beneficial if it anticipates people’s needs.
+Exceptional quality, fast delivery, personalized approach, easy shopping experience, or affordable solutions, everything can become beneficial if it anticipates people’s needs.